Cnaren100/Task/README.md

-                  # Django REST API For Authentication Using JWT Token
+# Django Rest API for Authentication USING JWT Token

 ### Features
   User Registration: Allow users to create new accounts by providing necessary details like username, email, and password.